20 Nov How do Power Purchase Agreements Work?

-Sundog Solar typically offers PPAs where the organization has the option to purchase the solar system at the end of six years, or they can continue to purchase the solar electricity for years to come at a lower rate than the utility price.
-Most arrangements are cash-flow positive from day one because our clients are buying the solar electricity at a lower rate than what the utility company offers.
+Sundog Solar typically offers PPAs where the organization has the option to purchase the solar system at the end of six years, or they can continue to buy the solar electricity for years to come at a lower rate than the utility price.
+Most arrangements are cash-flow positive from day one because our clients are buying the solar power at a lower rate than what the utility company offers.
 This arrangement allows towns, hospitals, schools, governmental agencies, and community centers to get the benefits of solar power without the upfront investment or finance charges.

 Why are organizations going solar?

 Some organizations enter a solar PPA primarily to lower their utility bills and lock in low electric rates for years.
 Others want greater energy independence, to reduce dependence on fossil fuels, and to benefit the environment.
 Many want to leverage the educational or marketing value of solar energy and to gain positive publicity.
 In fact, Sundog Solar helped one client achieve this by installing a public monitor system for citizens to learn about solar energy generation from a municipal solar system.

 Should businesses buy a solar system or enter a PPA?